JimmyVanHout/gmail_tools/README.md

 `--save-messages` saves the retrieved messages to a directory `messages`.
 The default is to print the messages to standard output.

-When running the program, the user will be asked to enter their email address, password, mailbox (the default is `inbox`), and whether messages should be cleaned to remove `=\r\n` strings that Gmail adds.
+When running the program, the user will be asked to enter their email address, password, and mailbox (the default is `inbox`).

 #### Example